 Pieces of all genres of music can be offered for sale on AccompaMe.
 However, the focus is initially in classical music.

 How much does AccompaMe cost?

 Uploading and offering the music is free for everyone.
 Any musician who offers pieces for sale can choose their own price.
 From each sold piece of music, the creator gets 60% of the gross price credited to his account balance.
 AccompaMe gets the remaining 40%, of which we pay the artists social fee, GEMA (or equivalent international rights companies) and VG music edition.
+If you offer scores, we only charge 25% of the selling price.
 The credit can be used or paid for purchases on AccompaMe. * The sales tax must be paid independently by each musician in his/her country.

 Are musical accompaniments also suitable for performance purposes?

 It is always best to make music together with musicians, because only then can you optimally coordinate and complement each piece, as well as respond dynamically to the individual needs of the performers.
 For all musicians and also for the audience, a performance with musicians together is always preferable.
 AccompaMe is mainly for practice purposes, where it is often helpful to have an accompaniment or a single voice to play or sing along.
 It may occasionally happen that pieces sold on AccompaMe are also used for performance purposes, e.g. otherwise there is no way to find a musician for the accompaniment.

 What about the rights of my uploaded tracks?